OSGeo/gdal/src/intro.rst

 Copyright and License
 ---------------------

-The material, test datasets excluded, is Copyright 2026, Even Rouault and licensed under the MIT license.
+The material, test datasets excluded, is Copyright 2026, Even Rouault and Seth Girvin, and is licensed under the MIT license.